CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 branchBenchRandom_unlikely/14/90       40.9 us         40.9 us        33721
 ```

 Our perf decreases by ~20%!
 But what about if we provide the opposite hint (`[[likely]]`)?.
-For this simple example, the baseline code is the same code with the `[[likely]]` hint, so I've omitted the numbers for brevity.
+For this simple example, the baseline code is the same code generated with the `[[likely]]` hint (for this particular compiler version), so I've omitted the numbers for brevity.
+On other compiler versions, I've seen similar speedups as with the `[[unlikely]]` but on the skewed taken side.
+I encourage you to test this for yourself, and see what you find!

 ## Final Thoughts

 Compiler hints are tricky, and can introduce new performance problems when used incorrectly.
-However, when applied carefully, they can be impactful for performance, especially when applied to branches in a tight loop, or those executed many times.
-You'll find that the Linux kernel applies these hints using the macros `likely` and `unlikely`.
+However, when applied carefully, they can provide meaninful improvements for performance, especially when applied to branches in a tight loop, or those executed many times.
+You can even find these hints in the Linux kernel used through the macros `likely` and `unlikely`.

 Thanks for reading,